careyc73/CleaningData/CodeBook.md

 pattern: '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-## Notes regarding transformations of data from the original data set
+## Transformations of data from the original set
 The data used in this script are a subset of the data from the raw sets, specifically the variables of type "mean" and "std" have been retained and the rest discarded.